Optimal Control of Logically Constrained Partially Observable and Multi-Agent Markov Decision Processes: Introduction

 Our contributions can be summarized as follows: (i) We formulate a novel optimal control problem in terms of cumulative reward maximization in POMDPs under expressive $\ltlf$ constraints. (ii) We design an iterative planning scheme which can leverage any off-the-shelf unconstrained POMDP solver to solve the problem.
 Differently from existing work on constrained POMDPs, our scheme uses a no-regret online learning approach to provide theoretical guarantees on the near-optimality of the returned policy. (iii) We extend the single-agent framework to a multi-agent setting with information asymmetry, where agents have a common reward objective but can have individual or even joint temporal logic requirements.
 Their different information structure makes the problem rather difficult. (iv) We conduct experimental studies on a suite of single and multi-agent environments to validate the algorithms developed and explore their effectiveness.
 To the best of our knowledge, this is the first effort on optimal control of logically constrained partially observed and multi-agent MDP models.

-We presented some preliminary results on optimal control of POMDPs with $\ltlf$ specifications in a previous publication~\cite{kalagarla2022optimal}.
-In this paper, we consider POMDPs with both $\ltlf$ specifications and reward constraints, we discuss the extension to the multi-agent setting with information asymmetry, and introduce practical algorithms that can use approximate POMDP solvers.
-Furthermore, we include the proofs of all the theorems.
+We presented some preliminary results on optimal control of POMDPs with $\ltlf$ specifications in a previous paper~\cite{kalagarla2022optimal}.
+In this paper, we expand on our previous results and show that our methodology is broader in scope, in that it encompasses other problem formulations and solution strategies.
+In particular, we extend our planning algorithm from a single-agent setting to a \emph{multi-agent setting with information asymmetry}.
+Moreover, while we previously assumed access to an \emph{exact} POMDP solver and an exact estimator of the expected total reward, we show that our method can also operate with an approximate POMDP solver and approximate estimates of the expected total reward.
+We then show that our method also supports cumulative reward constraints along with $\ltlf$ requirements.
+Finally, we include all the proofs of our theorems.